-Today, it’s easy to think of electronic medical records as a just a substitute for paper record keeping and little else.
+Today, it’s easy to think of electronic medical records (also known as electronic health records) as just a substitute for paper record-keeping and little else.
 That kind of limited view obscures the massive advances made in the nature of healthcare today, which has a rich history.
 A doctor in 1940, transported to today, would be shocked at the changes in healthcare due to electronic record keeping.

 The real history of electronic medical records begins in the 1960s with “problem-oriented” medical records – that is, medical records as we understand them today.
 The problem-oriented medical record was a breakthrough in medical recording.
-Up until this time, doctor’s usually recorded only their diagnosis and the treatment they provided.
-The ‘problem-oriented’ record was the first time that third party facilities were able to independently verify the diagnosis.
-When properly implemented, this model provided a more effective means of communication among members of the healthcare team while facilitating the coordination or preventive care and maintenance.
+Up until this time, doctors usually recorded only their diagnosis and the treatment they provided.
+The ‘problem-oriented’ record was the first time that third-party facilities were able to independently verify the diagnosis.
+When properly implemented, this model provided a more effective means of communication among members of the healthcare team while facilitating the coordination of preventive care and maintenance.

 How Portable Records Became Electronic Records

 With portability, however, came the dawn of the computer era.
 Many of the earliest computer applications were in use at hospitals and government institutions, but very few other places.
 However, with the portable medical records model, large hospitals could now provide the same level of service for each patient without worries that only specific providers had knowledge of that patient.
 Computers, of course, really didn’t gain traction in smaller facilities and private practices until they did with the general public, so before the 1980s it was rare to see a computer being used at all in a private practice, let alone for storing medical information.
 Even though the portable record-keeping system had become far more commonplace, records were largely (as it is today for a declining number of practices) paper that had to be physically stored and moved.